 Loans for Latin American and Caribbean Students

-All PTW students are required to participate the following OIE events: International Education Week (fall), International Unity Day (spring), and the OIE Food Drive.
+All PTW students are required to participate the following OIE events: International Education Week (fall), and International Unity Day (spring).
 These volunteer hours are on campus and are guaranteed.

 Below are other OIE-sanctioned volunteer opportunities.
 These are not guaranteed, may be off-campus, and may require interviews and/or obtaining clearances.
 The OIE can offer advisement on how to obtain clearances.